NovaFrame52/Ron-Bot/README.md

 ## Support

-For issues or suggestions, check the logs and verify:
+For issues, check the logs and verify:
 1. DISCORD_TOKEN is valid
 2. Bot has required intents enabled
 3. Network connection is stable

+For Suggestions, open an issue or submit a pull request.

 ---